 Multiple creators can manage the same project

-There is no obligation to offer rewards to supporters or make your page in any way transactional.
-If you want to offer perks and bonuses to your supporters to thank them for subscribing, that’s ok too!
+There is no obligation to offer rewards to supporters or make your page in any way transactional, many Creators simply want to collect donations for work done outside of Comradery.
+However, you want to offer perks and bonuses to your supporters to thank them for subscribing, that’s ok too!
 Our goal at Comradery is to support all accounts, whether they are large or small, or if they offer perks or are donation-based.

 Supporters complete payment on Comradery, and your payment details, bank information, and bank transfers are handled through Stripe.

 As a Creator, you will be a voting member and co-owner of Comradery.
-This is the most important and exciting part of the platform!
-As a co-op, we are drafting an official charter that will outline all the specifics on how the co-op works.
-We will be working with Creators to democratically determine the details of the charter, but, for now, here are some broad strokes on what participation in the co-op looks like.
+This is the most important and exciting part of the organization!
+As a worker co-op, we are governed by a democratic set of bylaws, guided by our charter and mission.
+Here are some broad strokes on what participation in the co-op looks like.

-General and Committee meetings are open to all member-owners (meaning Creators) and are held over voice chat in the Comradery Discord server.
-Day-to-day votes are also held in Discord, major votes are held over Google Forms over a longer timespan to allow all members to participate.
+General and Committee meetings are open to all worker-owners (aka Creators) and are held remotely over voice and video chat.
+Day-to-day votes are also held during meetings, major votes are held over an email survey over a longer timespan to allow all members to participate.
 The meetings are structured using Rusty’s Rules of Order, a simplified parliamentary procedure with a focus on making sure every member’s ideas are heard and listened to.
 The Good and Welfare Committee is responsible for ensuring members adhere to good conduct during meetings and that they are held equitably.

 Committees are made up of volunteer members to help with specific areas of focus.
 Anyone can volunteer to be on a committee, and the committee chair is elected to help with facilitation and leadership of tasks.
-Committees can have as few as two Members, and joining one or more is highly encouraged.
+After taking the time to build your project and take on some tasks for the organization, eventually joining a Committee is highly encouraged.
 It is important to actively give everyone leadership practice so members can take on more leadership roles autonomously and proactively.

 At launch, there are five committees at Comradery: